EllaMoldez/Mechatronics-Fundamentals/README.md

 # Mechatronics-Fundamentals
 This repository contains all of my Arduino projects from our Mechatronics Fundamentals course.

-Even if these projects were not perfect, they could serve as a guide for those developing Arduino projects.

 ## 🔎 Laboratory 01  Spaceship Interface II
 This assignment assumes the completion of Projects 01 - 02 in the Arduino Projects book.